 If you can show a history of pay stubs or invoices from your former employer, it can help prove that compensation is owed.

-At Shellist Lazarz Slobin LLP, we are dedicated to protecting employees’ rights.
+At Shellist Lazarz Slobin, we are dedicated to protecting employees’ rights.
 If you believe you are entitled to unpaid commissions or bonuses, complete our online submission form.
 Our Houston employment law attorneys are available to review your case and discuss the options available to help recover what you are owed.

-Call (713) 352-3433 or contact us online to speak with a Houston employment lawyer.
+Call (713) 352-3433 or contact us online to speak with an employment lawyer.
 Se habla español.